Supersonic transport: 2016–present

+NASA is working with 2 teams led by Boeing and Northrop Grumman on developing concepts for a Mach 4 airliner.

+In April 2024, Boom received FAA licensure for Mach 1 and beyond tests of its XB-1 to be conducted at the Black Mountain Supersonic Corridor, in Mojave, California.

 Hypersonic transport

 While conventional turbo and ramjet engines are able to remain reasonably efficient up to Mach 5.5, some ideas for very high-speed flight above Mach 6 are also sometimes discussed, with the aim of reducing travel times down to one or two hours anywhere in the world.
 These vehicle proposals very typically either use rocket or scramjet engines; pulse detonation engines have also been proposed.
 There are many difficulties with such flight, both technical and economic.

 Rocket-engined vehicles, while technically practical (either as ballistic transports or as semiballistic transports using wings), would use a very large amount of propellant and operate best at speeds between about Mach 8 and orbital speeds.
 Rockets compete best with air-breathing jet engines on cost at very long range; however, even for antipodal travel, costs would be only somewhat lower than orbital launch costs.

 At the June 2011 Paris Air Show, EADS unveiled its ZEHST concept, cruising at 4 Mach at 105,000 ft and attracting Japanese interest.
 The German SpaceLiner is a suborbital hypersonic winged passenger spaceplane project under preliminary development.

 Precooled jet engines are jet engines with a heat exchanger at the inlet that cools the air at very high speeds.
 These engines may be practical and efficient at up to about Mach 5.5, and this is an area of research in Europe and Japan.
 The British company Reaction Engines Limited, with 50% EU money, has been engaged in a research programme called LAPCAT, which examined a design for a hydrogen-fueled plane carrying 300 passengers called the A2, potentially capable of flying at Mach 5+ nonstop from Brussels to Sydney in 4.6 hours.
 The follow-on research effort, LAPCAT II began in 2008 and was to last four years.

-STRATOFLY MR3 is an EU research program (German Aerospace Center, ONERA and universities) with the goal of developing a cryogenic fuel 300-passenger airliner capable to fly at about 10,000 Km/h (Mach 8) above 30 km of altitude.
+STRATOFLY MR3 is an EU research program (German Aerospace Center, ONERA and universities) with the goal of developing a cryogenic fuel 300-passenger airliner capable to fly at about 10,000 km/h (Mach 8) above 30 km of altitude.

-Hermeus and Venus Aerospace are developing hypersonic passenger aircraft.
+Destinus, Hermeus, and Venus Aerospace are developing hypersonic passenger aircraft.